arnelenero/react-entities/README.md

 There is just one simple concept that you need to know to get started with React Entities--what exactly is an entity.

-An _entity_ is a logical chunk of data whose _state_ can be bound to any number of components in the app.
+An _entity_ is a logical, single-concern chunk of data whose _state_ can be bound to any number of components in the app.
 In this sense it is "global" or "shared" within the context of the entire app.
 Once bound to a component, an entity's state acts like local state, i.e. it causes the component to update on every change.

 Apart from state, each entity would also have _actions_, which are just regular functions that make changes to the entity's state.
 In fact, you can think of an entity just like a regular Javascript object that has a single property (the state) and one or several methods (actions).